pratas05/BookTrades/README.md

 ### License
 This project is licensed under the MIT License.

-### Contact
-For questions or feedback, please contact afmpratas@gmail.com
+See the LICENSE file for more information.